-- Cover suspected leaks with a low vapor pressure sealing compound (such as Apiezon-Q, James Biddle Company or Shell Company; or Duxseal, Mansville Corp).
-Do this while pumping on the equipment and monitoring the pressure.
+- 1. Cover suspected leaks with a low vapor pressure sealing compound such as Apiezon-Q. Do this while pumping on the equipment and monitoring the pressure.
 A sudden decrease in pressure indicates that a leak has been covered.
-Repair leaks permanently as necessary. - 2.
-If the leak is large, causing pressures over 1 torr (1 mbar), pressurize the process equipment with one psig (70 mbar) of clean compressed air and paint a soap solution on suspected leak areas and bubbles will indicate leaks. - 3.
-If the leak is small causing pressures less than 1 torr (1 mbar), use a fast acting medium such as acetone, alcohol, freon, or helium.
+Repair leaks permanently as necessary. - If the leak is large, causing pressures less than 1 torr (1.3 mbar), pressurize the process equipment with 1 PSIG (70 mbar), of clean compressed air and paint a soap solution on suspected leak areas and bubbles will indicate leaks. - 3.
+If the leak is small causing pressures less than 1 torr (1.3 mbar), use a fast acting medium such as acetone, alcohol, freon or helium.
 Position the vacuum gauge head downstream from the suspected leak area, between the leak and pump.
 When the pressure has been reduced so that the gauge may be used, apply probing medium to suspected leak areas using a squirt gun or brush.
 If the probing fluid is directed at the leak or an area close to it, a sudden change in pressure will occur.
-Cover suspected leak with plastic sealing compound and continue leak checking until desired pressure is obtained. - 4.
-If leak checking fails, disassemble and remake all demountable joints and connections using new gaskets or vacuum sealing compound such as Loctite 515.
-Temporary gaskets may be fabricated from plastic sealing compound but these should not be made too thick since the material may be squeezed into the equipment.
+Cover suspected leak with plastic sealing compound and continue leak checking until desired pressure is obtained.

+4. If leak checking fails, disassemble and remake all demountable joints and connections using new gaskets or vacuum sealing compound such as Kinseal.
+Temporary gaskets maybe fabricated from plastic sealing compound but these should not be made too thick since the material may be squeezed into the equipment.